New Construction and Renovation Inspection Requests

 - Painted sprinklers must be replaced.

-- Doors to rooms containing sprinkler equipment/control valves must be marked.
+- Doors to rooms containing sprinkler equipment and control valves must be marked.

 - Hydraulic data plate must be displayed in the riser room.